-NFL Star tries to score a touchdown with new app
+NFL star tries to score a touchdown with new app

-In the past, there was at least three ways pro athletes would make money: their contracts, endorsing products and investing in businesses ranging from real estate to fast food franchises.
+In the past, there were at least three ways pro athletes would make money: their contracts, product endorsements and investments in businesses ranging from real estate to fast food franchises.

 Now they're diversifying into tech.
 The latest example is NFL star Russell Wilson, known for his constant stream of comments, photos, videos and motivational pep talks on social media, is hoping to cash in with his own celebrity app.

-The Seattle Seahawks quarterback is hoping his fans will download a new free mobile app called TraceMe that is launching Friday for Apple's iPhone and iPad.
-The Super Bowl-winner, who counts more than 9 million followers across Twitter, Instagram and Facebook, plans to provide daily commentary, along with other peeks into his life like training sessions and cooking lessons from his personal chef.
+The Seattle Seahawks quarterback is hoping his fans will download a new free mobile app called TraceMe that's launching Friday for Apple's iPhone and iPad.
+The Super Bowl winner, who counts more than 9 million followers across Twitter, Instagram and Facebook, plans to provide daily commentary, along with peeks into other parts of his life like training sessions and cooking lessons from his personal chef.

 TraceMe has raised $9 million so far from investors including Amazon founder Jeff Bezos, YouTube co-founder Chad Hurley and Alibaba co-founder Joe Tsai.
 Wilson, who founded the app, acts as its executive chair.
 The company won't say how much he invested personally.